-Everything drastically changed around the age of 27, when I went to Jordan with my friend Hendrik and went to study in Seoul, South Korea.
-I discovered what an amazing feeling it is to be in a new country, with new people and different habits.
-I was excited about life again, a feeling that I honestly didn’t have for a long time.
-Now I embrace getting out of my comfort zone.
+Everything changed drastically around 27 when I traveled to Jordan with my friend Hendrik and studied in Seoul, South Korea.
+I discovered the joy of being in a foreign country, interacting with new people, and experiencing different cultures.
+I became excited about life again, a feeling I had not experienced for quite some time.
+Now, I embrace stepping out of my comfort zone.

 What is your style of traveling?

-I’m not a super basic traveler because I still prefer a certain level of comfort and hygiene.
-Once in a while, I’ll go for a more luxurious option or spend quite some money on a unique experience.
+I am not a very basic traveler because I still require a certain level of comfort and hygiene.
+Occasionally, I indulge in more luxurious accommodations or splurge on unique experiences.

 What’s your favorite country?

-This is a simple question I get all the time, but it’s so difficult to answer.
-I often say that my favorite country is the next one I’m going to visit, because that’s the one I’m most excited about.
-Every country is unique in its own way, and some are very different but it’s very hard to compare.
+People often ask me a seemingly simple question, but honestly, it’s difficult to answer.
+My favorite country is always the next one I plan to visit because it’s the one I’m most excited about.
+Every country has its unique charm, and while some may be vastly different, it’s hard to compare them.

 What languages do you speak?